eveseat/docs/docs/installation_guides/developer_installation.md

 ## helpful stuff

-1. If you need access to console (f.e. to run `php artisan`) you can access it via `docker exec -it eveseat-app sh`
+1. If you need access to console (f.e. to run `php artisan`) you can access it via `docker exec -it seat-app sh`